Philipp15b/php-i18n/README.markdown

 * PHP SPL extension (installed by default)

 ## Setup
 To use the i18n class, look at the example.php.
 You will find there a simple tutorial for this class in the file.
-Otherwise follow this easy five steps:
+Otherwise follow these easy five steps:

 ### 1. Create language files
 To use this class, you have to use ini files for the translated strings.
 This could look like this: